Franchise Disclosure Document

 • You own and operate a neighborhood farm as critical infrastructure.
 You're not just "buying a franchise".

 You own the farm.
 You own the customer relationships.
-Area 2 Farms provides the cooperative advantages: organic certification systems, operational technology, brand, and a network of expert peer farmers solving the same problems you are.
+Area 2 Farms provides the competitive advantages: organic certification systems, operational technology, brand, and a network of expert peer farmers solving the same problems you are.

 • No, but you need operational fluency.
 The best Farmers come from backgrounds where execution was the job.